 Levels of Automation

 In a previous article about Embodied Learning, we mentioned Judea Pearl’s classification of different capabilities of causal analysis.
-Most of machine learning is stuck at level 1.
-That is a static presentation of data and learning that is motivated by the notion of curve fitting and optimization.
+Most of machine learning is stuck at Level 1 where there is a static presentation of data and learning that is motivated by the notion of curve fitting and optimization.
 It is just ridiculously primitive, yet a majority of data science and statistics is based on this primitive notion.
 However, with Deep Learning, we can move to a more advanced form of data analytics.
 If you look at the levels, you will see that Judea Pearl’s level 3 classification is exactly what a scientist does to analyze data.
 In Deep Learning, we are essentially automating this Gednaken experiment.
 Of course, we are still a long way from reaching the general intelligence of the human mind.
 However, this prescription with regards to machine learning can give you an idea of where Deep Learning is presently in relationship to the more traditional level.

 Level 0 (Manual Process)